 Or, is it the high desert stretching hundreds of miles east from the Cascades mountain range, Oregon’s mecca for outdoor lovers of all stripes?
-That, incidentally, is where you’ll find Bend, the nation’s twelfth fastest-growing city as of 2017.
+That, incidentally, is where you’ll find Bend, the nation’s fourth fastest-growing city as of October, 2018.

 If you’re approaching Bend from the west, you’ll notice an immediate difference as you start to climb into the Cascades.
 Lush Pacific rain forest gradually gives way to pines, volcanic landscapes, and breathtaking vistas of water, mountains, and sky.

 The air too begins to change.
 You’ll want to stop your car, step outside, and inhale the crisp, clear air for a few moments.
 You can almost taste the spaciousness, the vast, uncharted expanse of the American West.

 We’re not just waxing poetic.
 It’s something you can take for granted after living in here for a while, but if you’re thinking of moving to Bend, the first thing to do is just breathe the air.
 It could be love at first inhalation.
 Try the water too: it’s some of the finest public drinking water in the world.
 These are some of the small, but quite significant pleasures of living in Bend.